TD-Community/NetHookTD/README.md

 - EasyHook
 - DllExport

 The NetHookTest project is best to be used when implementing your own hooks.
+Start there to get the original functions working from c#.
 Follow the same principle given by the examples.

 Make sure the original solution compiles and builds.